lemrey/sdk-nrf/samples/event_manager_proxy/README.rst

 ********

 The proxy sample copies the functionality from :ref:`app_event_manager_sample` sample, but splits it between the two cores.
-The remote core runs the simulated sensor module, while the host core takes care of configuration and calculates statistics.
+The remote core runs the simulated sensor module and the controller module, while the host core takes care of configuration and calculates statistics.

 The sample uses modules from :ref:`app_event_manager_sample` sample, which communicate using events: